Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Experimental Evaluation

-We specifically consider three \textbf{\textsc{Threshold Whittle}}-based heuristics: \textsc{First}, \textsc{Last}, and \textsc{Random}.
+We specifically consider three \textbf{\textsc{Threshold Whittle}}-based heuristics: \textsc{H}$_{\textsc{First}}$, \textsc{H}$_{\textsc{Last}}$, and \textsc{H}$_{\textsc{Rand}}$.
 These heuristics partition the $k$ pulls available at each timestep into (un)constrained subsets, where a pull is \emph{constrained} if it is executed to satisfy a time-indexed fairness constraint.
-During constrained pulls, only arms that have not yet been pulled the required number of times within a $\nu$-length interval are available; other arms are excluded from consideration, unless \emph{all} arms have already satisfied their constraints. \textsc{First}, \textsc{Last}, and \textsc{Random} position constrained pulls at the beginning, end, or randomly within each interval of length \(\nu\), respectively.
+During constrained pulls, only arms that have not yet been pulled the required number of times within a $\nu$-length interval are available; other arms are excluded from consideration, unless \emph{all} arms have already satisfied their constraints. \textsc{H}$_{\textsc{First}}$, \textsc{H}$_{\textsc{Last}}$, and \textsc{H}$_{\textsc{Rand}}$ position constrained pulls at the beginning, end, or randomly within each interval of length \(\nu\), respectively.
 Appendix~\ref{sec:AppHeuristics} provides pseudocode.

 \textbf{Objective}: In all experiments, we assign equal value to the adherence of a given arm over time.
 Thus, we set our objective to reward occupancy in the ``good'' state: a simple local reward \(r_t(s_t^i) \coloneqq s_t^i \in \{0,1\}\) and undiscounted cumulative reward function, \({R}(r(s)) \coloneqq \sum_{i \in [N]} \sum_{t\in[T]} r(s^i_t)\).